- 📖 Geeky Medics OSCE Book

 A general etiquette note that popped into my head after reading this question is just to say that the accepted term for a person’s name prior to transition is ‘birth name’.
 Several of my trans friends have experienced being asked what their ‘real name’ is or was, and this carries many negative connotations and can be triggering to individuals.

 Do non-binary people need hormones or other treatments?

 Non-binary people (and binary transgender people) are all different in management needs and goals.

-Some non-binary people will need hormones; some non-binary people will want gender confirming surgeries, some may desire both.
-Others may just require an outlet to verbalise and rationalise their feelings.
+Some non-binary people will need hormones; some non-binary people will want gender-affirming surgeries, some may desire both.
+Others may require an outlet to verbalise and rationalise their feelings.

 There are no hard and fast rules or algorithms for which treatments are used or necessary.
 The patient needs to lead management and treatment decisions in line with what they want.
-There is no set checklist to tick off to ‘treat’ gender issues (though I will explain general pathways in a later post).
+There is no set checklist to tick off to ‘treat’ gender issues.

 Some patients are content with having validation and discussion with a healthcare professional, some require hormones, some require surgeries.
 Not every experience is the same, and treatment ideals and goals may evolve in time.

 In the UK, it is generally accepted that referral to a Gender Identity Clinic may be necessary.